 MALS candidates who already have a master's degree may decide that they would rather earn an MPhil in Liberal Arts.
 These students will need to formally reapply for the MPhil.
 MPhil candidates may decide that they would rather earn an MALS.
 These students may submit a petition requesting to do so (not all students will be eligible).
-Please contact Sarah-Jane Ripa at sripa@wesleyan.edu or 860-685-3345 for more information about the process and your eligibility.
+Please contact Dr. Glenn R. Knight at gknighto1@wesleyan.edu or 860.685.3345 for more information about the process and your eligibility.

 A student enrolled in a degree program may apply to earn the Graduate Certificate in Writing prior to enrolling in a capstone.
-Students who have been admitted to degree candidacy and the Graduate Certificate in Writing program but who wish to complete only the Certificate program must petition to do so prior to their 10th course for MALS students and prior to their 8th course for MPhil students, and will cease to be eligible for GLS need-based scholarship aid.
+Students who have been admitted to degree candidacy and the Graduate Certificate in Writing program but who wish to complete only the Certificate program must petition to do so prior to their 10th course for MALS students and prior to their 8th course for MPhil students.